jjasghar/pxe_dust-cookbook/README.md

 you may need to override.
 If you put that ISO in the `/tmp` directory of the machine that will do the hosting of the tftp the recipe will take care of the rest.

+The root password is `Ubuntu!!` due to the ESXi security restrictions.

 This recipe has been tested from ESXi `5.0`,`5.5`,`6.0 update 1`.

 ## bootstrap_template